How to Open a New Optometry Practice

 Develop a working knowledge of lens options, treatments, and technology for yourself.
 Some may rely on an optician to handle most of this, but nowadays, there is a significant emphasis on doctor-driven dispensing.

-It’s been shown that patients will buy more when their doctor recommends them.
+Patients buy more when their doctor recommends them.

 It’s very important to be able to explain to the patient why you’re recommending the treatment or the lens options.